England Roller Hockey: 2019–2020 season

 View the Premier League 2019–20 Season here.

 The clubs that are competing in the Premier League 2019 - 2020 Season are: Ely and Chesterton United, Grimsby, Herne Bay, King's Lynn, London, Manchester, Middlesbrough, Peterborough and Soham.

 The top tier of English rink hockey is the Premier League consisting of 9 teams playing single match home/away format hockey.

-The second tier of English rink hockey is National Division 1.
-It is played on a tournament basis where teams play twice a tournament, with a total of 10 games in the season.
+The second tier of English rink hockey was National Division 1.
+It was played on a tournament basis where teams play twice a tournament, with a total of 10 games in the season.
 In 2018-19 ECU won the right to move up to the National Premier League, with Herne Bay also making the move up.
-The clubs that are competing in the National Division 1 2019 - 2020 Season are: Cambridge and Cottenham RHC, Ely & Chesterton United RHC, Farnham RHC, Letchworth RHC, RHC Invicta and Spen Valley Flyers RHC.
+The clubs that are competing in the National Division 1 2019 - 2020 Season were: Cambridge and Cottenham RHC, Ely & Chesterton United RHC, Farnham RHC, Letchworth RHC, RHC Invicta and Spen Valley Flyers RHC.